yehjin00/ArUco_marker_detection/README.md

 ## How to build ArUco-marker-detection ROS package
 ```
-Clone this project to your catkin's workspace src folder
+1. Clone this project to your catkin's workspace src folder
  $ cd catkin_ws
  $ cd src
  $ git clone https://github.com/yehjin00/ArUco-marker-detection.git
  $ catkin_make
 Move the packages in ArUco-marker-detection to $~/catkin_ws/src/

-You only need to chmod +x the python file you want to use.
+2. You only need to chmod +x the python file you want to use.
 If you're going to calibrate, you need two files(image_capture.py, camera_calibration.py)
 otherwise you only need one file(marker_detection.py).

+3. Run marker Detection
-Run marker Detection(in each different terminal)
+ Run in each different terminal
  $ roscore
  $ roslaunch cvbridge_tutorials aruco.launch
 ```